jansucan/real-world-haskell-solutions/ch23/support/README.md

-# Support for Chapter 23: GUI programming
+# Support for Chapter 23: GUI programming with gtk2hs

 This directory contains all that is needed to compile and run the application from the chapter 23.